duncanwp/jekyll-theme-prologue/_pub_types/journal_papers.md

 ---

 ### Submitted
+ - Che, H., Stier, P., **Watson-Parris, D., Gordon, H.**, Deaconu, L. "Source attribution of cloud condensation nuclei and their impact on stratocumulus clouds and radiation in the south-eastern Atlantic", *Submitted to Atmospheric Chemistry and Physics*
  - **Watson-Parris, D.**, Rao, Y., Olivié, D., Seland, Ø., ...
 "ClimateBench: A benchmark dataset for data-driven climate projections".
    *Submitted to Journal of Advances in Modeling Earth Systems:* <https://doi.org/10.1002/essoar.10509765.1>
  - Williams, A., Stier, P., Dagan.
 G., **Watson-Parris, D.** "Strong